mhhussain/kafkabox/README.md

 - 1.0.1 - Changed test-topic name to sandbox-topic
 - 2.0.0 - Added (node) backend api at port 3001
 - 2.1.0 - Added get topics endpoint and some error handling
+- 2.2.0 - Added send to topic, also some additional error handling